 The crystal clear water is cold.
 No, not cold.
 Frigid!
 Yet once submerged, it feels wonderful on a hot day.

 We camped here for 4 nights, swimming and birdwatching in the late summer sun.

 It’s completely free and although there are no facilities, there are clean bathrooms near the trailhead for Cascada Chachín and a small café.

 Easily accessed from the main road, Hua Hum is a wonderful spot on the shore of Lago Nonthue.

 If you’re only taking this route as a day trip, you can stop for a picnic on the beach, lunch at the Hosteria or spend the night.

 When we visited Hua Hum, there was a huge sporting event taking place.
-Similar to a triathlon, teams were competing a cycling, rafting and running competition.
+Similar to a triathlon, teams were competing in a cycling, rafting and running competition.
 We were exhausted filming it!

 Who doesn’t love a decent waterfall?
 We’re quite partial to them too.

 Lanin National Park isn’t short on them either.

 A short hike through the forest from the western shore of Lago Nonthue is a lovely waterfall, Cascada Cachín.